tlwilliams895/gis-devops/src/walkthroughs/swagger/index.rst

 =====

 #.
 Add SwaggerUI to our project

+   - Create swagger.yaml
+   - Edit swagger/index.html to point to our swagger.yaml file

 #.
-Create swagger.yaml
-#.
-Edit swagger/index.html to point to our swagger.yaml file
-#.
-Edit swagger: info
-#.
-Edit swagger: tags
-#.
-Edit swagger: paths
-#.
-Edit swagger: definitions
-#.
-Add parameters to a swagger path
+Edit Swagger YAML

+   - Outline
+   - Tags
+   - Paths
+   - Definitions
+   - Parameters

 Add SwaggerUI to the Project
 ----------------------------